 number.

-Normally a virtual X session (Xvfb) it created, but it also work
+Normally a virtual X session (Xvfb) is created for each user,

-with X sessions on physical hardware.
+but it also works with X sessions on physical hardware.

 I wrote x11vnc back in 2002 because x0rfbserver was